A printable checklist to leaving work behind for a few precious weeks (or months!).

 “You need someone to talk to who is going through the same experiences," she says.
 A lot of these experiences can seem strange, “and you wonder if you are crazy.
 But if you have friends with babies close in age, they likely will be going through the same things."

 She also notes that “if their baby is a couple months older or younger, they may be in a different phase and not even clearly remember that new thing you are experiencing."
 Weeks couldn't agree more.
 “Take a class or join a support group!" she said emphatically.
-And be sure to think about both in-person and online communities.
+Be sure to think about both in-person and online communities.
 (I teach the Mindful Return e-course to help women prepare for the transition back to work.)

 Connect with other parents at work.